elukuro/ngapalin/README.md

-### simple flashcard for quran remainder using https://api.quran.sutanlab.id
+### simple flashcard to help reminder ayat in the quran